idlespork/idlespork/idle_test/README.txt

 Human-mediated tests were added later in 2.7 and in 3.4.

-python -m idlelib.idle_test.htest
+python -m idle_test.htest

 1. Test Files

-The idle directory, idlelib, has over 60 xyz.py files.
+The idle directory, idlesporklib, has over 60 xyz.py files.
 The idle_test subdirectory should contain a test_xyz.py for each, where 'xyz' is lowercased even if xyz.py is not.
 Here is a possible template, with the blanks after after '.' and 'as', and before and after '_' to be filled in.

 import unittest
-from test.support import requires import idlelib. as
+from test.support import requires import idlesporklib. as

 class _Test(unittest.TestCase):